eunices/eunices.github.io/_pages/cv.md

 Hello!
 Currently, I am a full-time Masters by research student at NUS.

 I am a keen learner and goal-oriented worker with prior experience as a data analyst, and in data management and research, across various public agencies.
-I am looking to transit into a tech role or to build on existing experience as a data analyst or researcher after I graduate from Aug 2021.
+I am looking to transit into a tech role or to build on existing experience as a data analyst or researcher after graduating, from Aug 2021.
 I'm open (though not limited to) to these [employment opportunities](#opportunities-).
 Please connect with me on [LinkedIn](https://linkedin.com/in/eunices) or contact me via email if my resume looks interesting to you.

 ## Portfolio 🐜